-- 1. Using a approved for ammonia charging hose, connect one end to the charging valve (28) in the liquid line near the freezer. - 2.
+- 1. Using an approved for ammonia charging hose, connect one end to the charging valve (28) in the liquid line near the freezer. - 2.
 Lay a full cylinder of anhydrous ammonia horizontally with the cylinder valve outlet pointing up to withdraw liquid and the bottom end raised about 2" higher than the top end. - 3.
 Connect the other end of the charging hose to the cylinder valve.
 It is recommended that a gage be attached to this line to indicate cylinder pressure. - 4.
 Close the liquid line stop valve (29) or at the receiver. - 5.
 Open charging valve (28) and carefully purge air from the charging hose. - 6.
 Open the cylinder valve slowly, checking for leaks in the line and allow the suction pressure to build up to approximately 40 psig and check again for leaks in the system. - 7.
-Set the freeze timer (1TR) to maximum seting.
+Set the freeze timer (1TR) to maximum setting.
 If the machine contains a pressure switch (2PS) in place of the freeze timer, disconnect and locked out the power, open the control panel door and disconnect wire #24 from the freezer pressure switch (2PS), then turn the power back on. - 8.
 Check compressor rotation by starting and stopping the compressor momentarily.
-If the compressor starter is wired to (3CR)then jog the compressor by using the green "Start" push button (2PB) and the red "Stop" push button (1PB).
+If the compressor starter is wire to (3CR) then jog the compressor by using the green START push button (2PB) and the red STOP push button (1PB).
 Correct compressor rotation is indicated by an arrow on the outer rim of the oil pump assembly (opposite the shaft end of the compressor. - 9.
-Set the Hand/Auto switch (1SS) to the "Hand" position allowing the circulating water pump to circulate water through the freezer.
+Set the HAND/AUTO switch (1SS) to the HAND position allowing the circulating water pump to circulate water through the freezer. - 10.
+As the pressure continues to rise in the freezer, start the compressor and pump the ammonia into the receiver.
+Make sure water is circulating through the condenser and freezer tubes.